Zhou-jiecheng/PolyTrace/README.md

 We provide a use example in generate.py.
 Generate input data of Cosmos task in Verl.
 Controlling the output length by ignore_eos=True and max output length = output length.

 An example of generating workloads using fitted distributions is shown in the generate_distribution.py, for more stringent data desensitization.
+We use a Gaussian mixture distribution method to fit the distribution of model B workloads, extract the corresponding parameters to obtain the distribution, and then sample from it to generate workload data.

 ## Notes